-The aim of this mimeograph is twofold.
-We seek to develop a different understanding of what capital is and what constitutes accumulation, and, simultaneously, to use this new concept as a basis for reinterpreting contemporary capitalism, including its present U-turn.
-To set the stage, we begin in Section 2 by briefly critiquing contemporary explanations of the current U-turn in world affairs.
+The aim of this article is twofold.
+We seek to develop a different understanding of what capital is and what constitutes accumulation, and, simultaneously, to use this new concept as a basis for reinterpreting contemporary capitalism, including its present Uturn.
+To set the stage, we begin in Section II by briefly critiquing contemporary explanations of the current U-turn in world affairs.